dontfreakout/messenger-monitor-bundle/README.md

 #### Disable Monitoring

 You may want to disable monitoring for certain messages.
-There are two ways to do this:
+There are several ways to do this:

 1. When dispatching the message, add the `DisableMonitoringStamp`:
     ```php